Bodywork & Therapeutic Services

 Online Bodywork & Therapeutic Services Programs

-In 2018-2019, 534 schools offered a somatic bodywork program of some type.
+In the 2019-2020 academic year, 506 schools offered some type of somatic bodywork and therapeutic services program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (1-2 years)||226||1|

 |Certificate (2-4 Years)||0||0|

 |Doctor’s Degree (Research)||0||0|